adfeel220/Saihu-TSN-Analysis-Tool-Integration/README.md

         For technical details on `xTFA` options please contact the author of `xTFA` [Ludovic Thomas](mailto:ludovic.thomas@cnrs.fr).
     - Other attributes are optional, but used as a global parameter.

     Note: `WoPANets XML` and `xTFA` use a inheritance scheme of the attributes.
-Each output port of the network inherits from the attributes of the `link` to which it is connected, from the attributes of the `station`/`switch` to which it belongs, and from the attributes of the `network`, with a priority scheme `link` > `switch`/`station` > `network`.
+Each output port of the network inherits from the attributes of the `link` to which it is connected, from the attributes of the `station`/`switch` to which it belongs, and from the attributes of the `network`.
+Conflicts (attributes with the same name) are resolved with the following priority scheme: `link` > `switch`/`station` > `network`.
 This means that an attribute set for a `link` overwrites any attribute of the same name set for the associated `station`/`switch`, which overwites in turn any attribute of the same name set for the `network`.

-    For example, `transmission-capacity` can be set as an attribute of the `network` and will be inherited by all output ports of the network, except if you overwrite it with a `transmission-capacity` attribute at a given `link`.
+    For example, `transmission-capacity` can be set as an attribute of the `network` and will be inherited by all output ports of the network, except if you overwrite it with a `transmission-capacity` attribute at a given `link` or `switch`/`station`.
     Reciproqually, you can overwrite the technology of one specific `switch` by defining an attribute `technology` local to a `switch`.
 It will overwrite the `technology` attribute defined inside the `network` element for all the output ports connected to this switch and their models will be subsequently adapted.